Aliya bint Ali: Queen mother

 Queen Aliya and King Ghazi lived separated at the time of the king's death.
-When Ghazi died in a car crash on 4 April 1939, the politician Nuri as-Said was widely suspected of being implicated in his death.
+When Ghazi died in a car crash on 4 April 1939, the politician Nuri al-Said was widely suspected of being implicated in his death.
 At the Royal funeral, crowds chanted: “You will answer for the blood of Ghazi, Nuri.”
 Nuri was suspected to have been in contact with the estranged Queen Aliya and plotted with the brother of the Queen, 'Abd al-Ilah, to depose the King.
 Aliya supported the accession of 'Abd al-Ilah as regent for Ghazi's successor, Faisal II, who was still a minor.
 She stated that her late husband had wished her brother to act as regent if he died while his son was still a minor.

 During the 1941 Iraqi coup d'état by Rashid Ali al-Gaylani, when her brother the regent and Nuri as-Said left for Jordan, she remained in Iraq in order to protect her son's interests, and played an important role in refusing the conspirators to force the abdication of her son and the abolition of the monarchy.

 Queen Aliya had treatment in London in Summer 1949 and returned to Baghdad in October 1950.
 She died of intestinal cancer in Baghdad in December 1950.